Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 Where is Binder Park Zoo?

-Binder Park Zoo is located in SWMI, in the city of Battle Creek Michigan.
-It’s about a thirty-minutes east of Kalamazoo or just over an hour southeast of Grand Rapids.
+Binder Park Zoo is located in SWMI, in Battle Creek, Michigan.
+It’s about thirty minutes east of Kalamazoo or just over an hour southeast of Grand Rapids.

 How much does Binder Park Zoo cost?

-Prices vary from $14.75 to $17.75 per day for visitors.
+Tickets range from $14.75 to $18.75 per day.
 Children under two are free, and military and AAA discounts are available.

 Have a membership with another zoo?
 Your entry may be discounted.
 Check on AZA reciprocal agreements online or call ahead to confirm.